Floorp-Projects/Floorp/mobile/android/docs/geckoview/contributor/index.rst

    started as a contributor to Mozilla Central.
 -  `Guide to Native Debugging in Android Studio <native-debugging.html>`_:
    Set up Android Studio for debugging native code.
+-  `GeckoView Architecture <geckoview-architecture.html>`_: An overview of GeckoView's architecture.

 If there is documentation that you feel is missing, or an existing document doesn’t cover the aspect that you are looking for, please